Pears

 Bartlett – This is the best know of all pears.
 It is all green, juicy, sweet, and if thinned properly, achieves a large size.
 Bartlett is excellent for canning and all other purposes.
 You just can’t go wrong with this one that’s widely grown around the country for it’s excellent quality fruit and high productivity.
 Somewhat self fertile but a more consistent producer with another variety planted nearby.

-On semi-dwarf(10′-15′) and large (15′-20′) rootstock
+On semi-dwarf (10′-15′) and large (15′-20′) rootstocks

 Ripens late August – early September .

 Bosc – a very late ripening. long necked pear covered completely by a brown russet skin.
 Bosc has fine grained juicy flesh with a perfume scent, and an unforgettable flavor.
 I consider Bosc to be the best fresh eating pear of all.
 Bosc fruit will keep for very long periods in refrigeration, usually until late winter or spring.
 Trees are kind of slow growing, but very productive.
-It originated in Europe over 200 years ago, and is still one of the most popular varieties in grocery stores.
+It originated in Europe over 200 years ago, and is still one of the most popular varieties in grocery stores today.

 .
 On semi-dwarf (10′-15′) and large (15′-20′) rootstock